taeyoungP/README_Generator/README.md

 ## How to Use
-The application will be invoked by using the following command:
+The application will be invoked by using the following command (inside of readme_generator folder):

 ```bash
 node index.js